- Inspirational story, to motivate others so they won’t get injured on the job

-Brad Livingston has survived what very few others have, if any.
+Brad Livingston has survived what very few others have if any.
 He was not in just one explosion.
 He was involved, directly involved, in two back-to-back explosions!!
 Given a 5% chance of survival, his family being told he would not live through the second night, the amputation of both legs and both hands a possibility, Brad overcame all odds.

-He credits his survival and recovery to God’s faithfulness, the never ending support of family and friends, and Dr.’s, nurses and therapists who treated and cared for Brad as if he was their only patient.
+He credits his survival and recovery to God’s faithfulness, the never-ending support of family and friends, and Dr.’s, nurses, and therapists who treated and cared for Brad as if he was their only patient.

-You will not soon forget his story, and it will almost certainly affect how you live your life every day afterwards.
+You will not soon forget his story, and it will almost certainly affect how you live your life every day afterward.
 Everything was all right.
 Now, I was lucky to be alive.
 At least, that’s what everyone kept saying.
 I wasn’t so sure.

 While working as a welder helper at a natural gas well, some sparks got into a storage tank and, well, you can imagine the result.